VeKayB/Data-Camp-Practice---Visualizing-the-History-of-Nobel-Prize-Winners-/README.md

 ![Nobel Prize logo](https://upload.wikimedia.org/wikipedia/en/e/ed/Nobel_Prize.png?20131011153104)

-This project analyzes Nobel Prize winner data to identify patterns and answer specific questions related to laureates, including their gender, birth country, and notable achievements.
+## 📺 Project Description (From Datacamp)

-# Dataset Description:
+The Nobel Prize has been among the most prestigious international awards since 1901.
+Each year, awards are bestowed in chemistry, literature, physics, physiology or medicine, economics, and peace.
+In addition to the honor, prestige, and substantial prize money, the recipient also gets a gold medal with an image of Alfred Nobel (1833 - 1896), who established the prize.
+The Nobel Foundation has made a dataset available of all prize winners from the outset of the awards from 1901 to 2023.
+The dataset used in this project is from the Nobel Prize API and is available in the nobel.csv file in the data folder.

-The dataset used in this project is sourced from the Nobel Prize API and is available in the 'data/nobel.csv' file.
-The dataset includes information about Nobel Prize laureates from 1901 to 2023.
+In this project, you'll get a chance to explore and answer several questions related to this prizewinning data.
+And we encourage you then to explore further questions that you're interested in!

 # Libraries Used: